Admission deadline: Fall: January 7th - Fellowship & Application Deadline

 ISTM 6233Emerging Technologies

-*Foreign language proficiency requirement
+*Language proficiency requirement

 Students in the master of arts in the field of international development studies program are required to demonstrate proficiency in a modern language other than English.
 Students may fulfill this requirement in one of the following ways: